AndreGuerra123/NUTT/README.md

 - [ ] Refer to figures/tables within the text as table 1, figure 2, etc; TODO:Not applied.

-- [x] Numbers and captions should appear at the bottom of the table/figure;
+- [x] Numbers and captions should appear at the bottom of the table/figure;  (Default)

 - [ ] The top of tables/figures printed sideways should align to the left of the page; TODO:not applied